 HVV's Diversity Plan has been created to ensure that our hiring practices create a diverse and inclusive organization.
-We believe this plan will promote a discrimination-free work environment, that provides opportunities to all employees.
+We believe this plan will promote a discrimination-free work environment that provides opportunities to all employees.
 In doing so, individuals will be able to apply their life experiences and talents to support the goals of the company.

-HVV's Diversity Plan is meant to be an evolving document designed to guide decisions and practices that ensure equal opportunity.
-The Diversity Plan represents an initial approach to establish a comprehensive management plan with goals and measures for inclusion and diversity.
+HVV's Diversity Plan represents an initial approach to establish a comprehensive management plan with goals and measures for inclusion and diversity.
 The Diversity Plan will be evaluated and modified, when necessary, as our company grows and expands.